AckerlyXu/heima/articles/virtual-network/virtual-networks-create-vnet-arm-pportal.md

       --resource-group MyResourceGroup
     ```
 4. Create a script file and save it.
 At the Cloud Shell command prompt, type `nano myscript.sh --nonewlines`.
 The command starts the GNU nano editor, with an empty myscript.sh file.
 Place your cursor inside the editor window, right-click, and then click **Paste**.
 5. To save the file as myscript.sh, press Ctrl+X, type **Y**, and then press the Enter key.
 Cloud Shell storage does not persist saved files across sessions.
-If you want to persist the script across Cloud Shell sessions, set up [persistent storage](../cloud-shell/persisting-shell-storage.md?toc=%2fvirtual-network%2ftoc.json) for Cloud Shell and save the file to persistent storage.
 6. At the Cloud Shell command prompt, to mark the file as executable, run the `chmod +x myscript.sh` command.
 7. To execute the script, enter `./myscript.sh`.
 8. When the script is finished running, to review the subnets for the virtual network, copy the following command, and then paste it in the Bash Cloud Shell pane: